-Japanese pharmaceutical company Astellas Pharma has announced plans to relocate its wholly-owned US subsidiary Astellas Institute for Regenerative Medicine (AIRM) in December 2017.
+Japanese pharmaceutical company Astellas Pharma has announced plans to relocate its wholly-owned US subsidiary, Astellas Institute for Regenerative Medicine (AIRM), in December 2017.

 Located in Massachusetts, AIRM is being relocated from Marlborough to Westborough Technology Park in Westborough.
 The new facility will serve as AIRM’s headquarters, enabling the company to carry out biopharmaceutical research and development (R&D).

-AIRM’s new facility will be a two-storey building featuring a glass atrium.
+AIRM’s facility will be a two-storey building featuring a glass atrium.
 The building will be renovated and converted into a state-of-the-art life sciences facility capable of accommodating up to 300 employees.
 The facility will also feature a 10,000ft² vivarium.

 The facility also has the provision for future expansion.